ttessarolo/presence-controller/README.md

 # Presence Controller

-The `getPresences` function checks for the presence of specified MAC addresses among the devices connected to a WiFi router (Vodafone Station 6).
-This can be used in home automation to automate routines based on the actual presence of one or more individuals connected with their mobile phones to the home WiFi network.
+The `presence-controller` library provides two functions to interact with devices connected to a WiFi router (Vodafone Station 6).
+These functions can be used in home automation to automate routines based on the actual presence of one or more individuals connected with their mobile phones to the home WiFi network.

+## Functions

+### `getMACs`

+The `getMACs` function retrieves all MAC addresses of devices connected to the WiFi router.

+### `getPresences`

+The `getPresences` function checks for the presence of specified MAC addresses among the devices connected to the WiFi router.

 ## Usage